toolio-glitch/meetingprep-ai-landing/BLUEPRINT.md

 **This is your central project file - reference this for all forward planning and next steps.**

-## Current Status: 99% Complete MVP ✅ - READY FOR CHROME WEB STORE!
+## Current Status: 🚀 SUBMITTED TO CHROME WEB STORE - AWAITING REVIEW!

 ### ✅ Completed (Major Achievements)
 - **Full-Stack Web App:** Next.js 15 + Tailwind + Supabase Auth